 Don is a Veteran of the United States Army, having served as an Armor officer before his civilian career.

-Monica lives with her husband Andrew in Herndon, escaping Virginia whenever possible back to her native Florida sunshine.
+In September, 2019, Monica was named a “Rising Star of GovCon” by DCA Live in recognition of her impressive track record in the industry.
+Outside of work, Monica lives with her husband Andrew in Herndon, escaping Virginia whenever possible back to her native Florida sunshine.

 Maggie has an M.B.A. in Marketing from the University of Utah's David Eccles School of Business and a B.A. in Studio Art from the College of William & Mary.
 She has 15 years of professional experience, including 10 years of management experience in the Federal IT and professional services industry, providing leadership across hundreds of Government proposals and directly contributing to nearly $2B in contract wins.
 Prior to joining FTC, Maggie served as a Senior Proposal Manager for CSRA (now GDIT), providing proposal management and writing support for large, strategic bids across CSRA’s Health & Civil Group.
 She also served as Director of Proposals and Pipeline Support for a 700-person business unit of CSRA, providing oversight to the submission of hundreds of proposals annually.
 Prior to joining CSRA, Maggie was the Marketing Manager for Perrin Quarles Associates, a government mission support contractor focused on policy and IT solutions in the areas of air quality and climate change.
 Having joined the FTC team in 2016, Maggie oversees proposal operations and supports the capture process for all FTC bids and proposals.